 Jo has been Director of Young Lives since 2005.
 She has a PhD in Anthropology and a BSc in Social Anthropology from the University of London.
 Her research has mainly focused on child labour, children and political violence, and childhood poverty – particularly in bringing together academics, practitioners and policymakers to develop effective models and methods for supporting children, their families and their communities in situations of adversity.
 Before joining Young Lives, Jo was Senior Research Officer at the Refugee Studies Centre, University of Oxford.
 She has also worked for over 20 years as consultant on children’s issues to many governments and international and national organisations.

-academic academic-practitioner collaboration accountability action learning action research activism/new forms of organising advocacy aid and development trends capacity building change management collaboration complex contexts development development effectiveness Development in Practice diaspora donor policies donors evaluation exit strategies funding models governance government HIV in the workplace impact assessment leadership learning local capacity building m&e monitoring and evaluation NGO research organisational assessments organisational development organisational learning participatory approaches partnership partnerships peer learning policy research social accountability strategy sustainability Theory of Change training
+academic academic-practitioner collaboration accountability action research activism/new forms of organising advocacy aid and development trends capacity building change management collaboration COVID-19 development development effectiveness Development in Practice diaspora donor policies donors evaluation exit strategies funding models governance government impact assessment leadership learning local capacity building m&e M&E systems monitoring and evaluation NGO research organisational assessments organisational development organisational learning participatory approaches partnership peer learning policy praxis research shifting the power social accountability strategy sustainability Theory of Change training